mlr-org/mlr3spatiotempcv/paper/reviews/02-sub1-editor-comments-reply.md

 > A more general overview on the functionality provided and how it can be accessed and used would seem important in addition to the examples to facilitate the evaluation of the software contribution but also to guide readers to understand what the main functions with their main arguments are.
 This implies that Section 4 should be split into two sections where one focuses on the software design and presents the functionality provided before then having a separate section presenting the functions in more details as well as some examples of the use of the package illustrating the intended workflow to the reader.
 For this section it would also seem preferable to not only have a spatial, but a spatial-temporal example included illustrating the application of the package in this case.
 It would also be good to compare on a single example the different features and in this way provide readers with suitable example code and inform them about how to use the package in practice.

 Thank you for the high-level feedback!
-Transporting the package purpose to users is a very important but also tricky part.
+Transporting the package purpose to users is a very important part.
+We have added a paragraph at the end of section 3 which explains the overall workflow in mlr3 of conducting a nested resampling - and where {mlr3spatiotempcv} comes into play in this process.
+In addition, users can get a sense of the capabilities of the spatiotemporal methods in section 4.4 (Cross-validation for spatiotemporal data) and should be able to adapt the existing example easily to a spatiotemporal dataset thanks to the consistent building block structure of the mlr3 framework.
+We are interested in getting more feedback on this topic and of how much important/interest the spatiotemporal methods are for users during a review of the manuscript.

 For `mlr3spatiotempcv`, there are no "main functions" as there are for many other R packages.
 Instead `mlr3spatiotempcv` acts as an extension package to the `mlr3` machine learning framework and provides resampling methods from various upstream sources.
 Hence, we a dedicated section describing the main functions would not apply here in our view.
-As a compensatory measure we list all the available resampling methods and their (subjective) categorization in Table 1, which is similar to the idea of presenting the "main functions".
+We list all the available resampling methods and their (subjective) categorization in Table 1, which is similar to the idea of presenting the "main functions" in our view.

-With respect to the workflow presentation and the addition of a spatiotemporal example:
-The authors agreed on focusing on a spatial example as this is the most relevant use case in practice and avoids (more) tricky 3D plotting visualizations in the manuscript.
-Users can get a sense of the capabilities of the spatiotemporal methods in section 4.4 (Cross-validation for spatiotemporal data) and should be able to adapt the existing example easily to a spatiotemporal dataset thanks to the consistent building block structure of the mlr3 framework.
-We would be interested in getting more feedback on this topic and of how much important/interest the spatiotemporal methods are for users during a review of the manuscript.

 Regarding more examples and practical use case tutorial: note that aside from this manuscript and the package examples, there is also the "mlr3book" and the "mlr3gallery" which aim to provide more helpful resources to users.
+We have linked both resources at the appropriate places in a new version of the manuscript now.
+In addition they are linked prominently in the package README or the package help page (?mlr3spatiotempcv::`mlr3spatiotempcv-package`).
-However, adding more uses cases to the manuscript would unnecessarily prolong the manuscript and not add much more added value to it.
+Adding more uses cases to the manuscript would unnecessarily prolong the manuscript and not add much more added value to it.
-Both resources are linked prominently in many parts (e.g. the package README or its package help page (?mlr3spatiotempcv::`mlr3spatiotempcv-package`) and general mlr3 framework resources and should be easily discoverable by users (if not yet known).

 > The package version on CRAN is 1.0.1, the submitted package version is 1.0.0.9000.
 It would be preferable to have these versions in sync.